 - Keep the originals stored in a safe place

 - Get it notarized if the county requires it

 - Use a specific form if the county dictates

 Why Are Assignments Important?

 The proper assignment of intellectual property is important to ensure the timely recording and transfer of rights.
 It is also essential for claiming priority rights.
 As soon as an assignment has been recorded the assignee may begin exercising their recently obtained rights.

 If you need help with the transfer of intellectual property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.